StuartCox3107/iGrow/README.md

 - HTML, CSS & Python languages
 - [Google fonts](https://fonts.google.com/) for Baloo Thambo 2 font used through all pages, opens in same tab, press back to return
 - [Favicon.io](https://favicon.io/) to generate favicon,opens in same tab, press back to return
 - [Gitpod](https://www.gitpod.io/) IDE used to code, opens in same tab, press back to return
 - [GitHub](https://github.com/) To host the repositories for this project and the live website preview, opens in same tab, press back to return
 - [Balsamiq](https://balsamiq.com/) used to design wireframes, opens in same tab, press back to return
-- [https://undraw.co/illustrations]  used for cartoon images on site
+- [Undraw](https://undraw.co/illustrations) used for cartoon images on site, opens in same tab, press back to return
-- materialize
-- flask
-- heroku
-- tinyPNG
-- jinja
-- mongoDB
-- pymongo
+- [Materialize](https://materializecss.com/) used for the site header & footer, opens in same tab, press back to return
+- [Bootstrap](https://getbootstrap.com/docs/4.0/getting-started/introduction/) for layout framework, opens in same tab, press back to return
+- [Flask](https://flask.palletsprojects.com/en/1.1.x/) as a framework, opens in same tab, press back to return
+- [MongoDB](https://www.mongodb.com/) as the database store
 - [Coolors](https://coolors.co/) used for colour palette

 ---